 I use methods from social, cognitive, and developmental psychology and computational linguistics to study questions about social groups.
-Much of my work focuses on gender and its intersection with other identities (e.g., race).
+Much of my work focuses on gender as well as its intersection with other identities (e.g., race and sexual orientation).
 I also address concepts, essentialism, impression formation, power, and the downstream well-being and organizational consequences of group-based biases and hierarchies.

 I am currently accepting graduate students at UNH.

 • Bailey, A. H., Williams, A., & Cimpian, A. (2022).
 Based on billions of words on the internet, PEOPLE = MEN.
 Science Advances. >>SHORT: 4 minute summary

 • Bailey, A. H., Knobe, J., & Newman, G. (2021).
 Value-based Essentialism: Essentialist beliefs about social groups with shared values.
 Journal of Experimental Psychology: General.

 • Bailey, A. H., LaFrance, M., & Dovidio, J. F. (2020).
 Implicit androcentrism: Men are human, women are gendered.
 Journal of Experimental Social Psychology.
 89, 103980.

 • 2020 James B. Grossman Dissertation Prize, highest departmental honor given to a dissertation, Yale University